Caertos/8-BitsProcessor/derivedGates/bitacora1.1.3-en.md

 - **One switch ON:** LED off (1 XNOR 0 = 0 or 0 XNOR 1 = 0)
 - **Both switches ON:** LED on (1 XNOR 1 = 1)

-**Note:** XNOR is useful as a comparator - LED lights up when both inputs are equal.
+**Note:** XNOR is useful as a comparator - the LED lights up when both inputs are equal.

 ### Experiment Analysis